-The contractual principal balance of the Company's debentures relating to its trust preferred securities is \$12 million as of December 31, 2021.
+The contractual principal balance of the Company's debentures relating to its trust preferred securities is \$12 million as of December 31, 2022 and 2021.
 The Company may redeem the junior subordinated debentures at any time at par.

 The Company accounts for its junior subordinated debt issued under USB Capital Trust II at fair value.
 The Company believes the election of fair value accounting for the junior subordinated debentures better reflects the true economic value of the debt instrument on the consolidated balance sheet.
-As of December 31, 2021, the rate paid on the junior subordinated debt issued under USB Capital Trust II is 3-month LIBOR plus 129 basis points, and is adjusted quarterly.
+As of December 31, 2022, the rate paid on the junior subordinated debt issued under USB Capital Trust II is 3-month LIBOR plus 129 basis points, and is adjusted quarterly.

-At December 31, 2021, the Company performed a fair value measurement analysis on its junior subordinated debt using a cash flow model approach to determine the present value of those cash flows.
+At December 31, 2022, the Company performed a fair value measurement analysis on its junior subordinated debt using a cash flow model approach to determine the present value of those cash flows.
 The cash flow model utilizes the forward 3-month LIBOR curve to estimate future quarterly interest payments due over remaining life of the debt instrument.
 These cash flows are discounted at a rate which incorporates a current market rate for similar-term debt instruments, adjusted for additional credit and liquidity risks associated with junior subordinated debt.
-The 3.90% discount rate used represents what a market participant would consider under the circumstances based on current market assumptions.
-At December 31, 2021, the total cumulative gain recorded on the debt was \$1.3 million.
+The 6.63% discount rate used represents what a market participant would consider under the circumstances based on current market assumptions.
+At December 31, 2022, the total cumulative gain recorded on the debt was \$1.7 million.
+At December 31, 2021, the total cumulative recorded gain was \$1.3 million.

-The net fair value calculation performed as of December 31, 2021 resulted in a pretax loss adjustment of \$268,000 for the year ended December 31, 2021, compared to a pretax loss adjustment of \$174,000 for the year ended December 31, 2020.
+The net fair value calculation performed as of December 31, 2022 resulted in a pretax gain adjustment of \$413,000 for the year ended December 31, 2022, compared to a pretax loss adjustment of \$268,000 for the year ended December 31, 2021.

+For the year ended December 31, 2022, the \$413,000 fair value gain adjustment was separately presented as a \$2.5 million loss recognized on the consolidated statements of income, and a \$2.9 million gain associated with the instrument-specific credit risk recognized in other comprehensive income.
 For the year ended December 31, 2021, the \$268,000 fair value loss adjustment was separately presented as a \$660,000 loss recognized on the consolidated statements of income, and a \$392,000 gain associated with the instrument-specific credit risk recognized in other comprehensive income.
-For the year ended December 31, 2020, the \$174,000 fair value loss adjustment was separately presented as a \$970,000 gain recognized on the consolidated statements of income, and a \$1,144,000 loss associated with the instrument-specific credit risk recognized in other comprehensive income.
 The Company calculated the change in the discounted cash flows based on updated market credit spreads for the periods ended.

-11. Taxes on Income
+11. Deferred Taxes

-The tax effects of significant items comprising the Company's net deferred tax assets (liabilities are as follows:
+The tax effects of significant items comprising the Company's net deferred tax assets (liabilities) are as follows:

-Decer nber 31,
+Decem ber 31,

-(In thousands) 2021 2020
+(In thousands) 2022 2021

 Deferred tax assets:

-Credit losses not currently deductible \$ 2,173 \$ 2,906
+Credit losses not currently deductible \$ 3,411 \$ 2,173

-Deferred compensation 1,230 1,506
+Deferred compensation 1,352 1,230

-Depreciation 311 256
+Depreciation 167 311

-Accrued reserves 75 109
+Accrued reserves 75 75

 Write-down on other real estate owned 291 291

-Unrealized gain on retirement obligation 265 325
+Unrealized gain on retirement obligation 83 265

+Deferred loss ASC 825 - fair value option 245

-Unrealized gain on TRUPs 131 246
+Unrealized gain on TRUPs 131

-Unrealized gain (loss) on available for sale securities 99 (265)
+Unrealized loss on available for sale securities 8,000 99

-Interest on nonaccrual loans 653 443
+Interest on nonaccrual loans 833 653

-Lease liability 798 875
+Lease liability 667 798

-Other 1,528 467
+Other 815 1,528

-Total deferred tax assets 7,554 7,159
+Total deferred tax assets 15,939 7,554

 Deferred tax liabilities:

-State Tax (243 ) (211)
+State Tax (433) (243)

-FHLB dividend (46 ) (46)
+FHLB dividend (46) (46)

-Loss on limited partnership investment (524 ) (1,353)
+Loss on limited partnership investment (507) (524)

-Deferred gain ASC 825 - fair value option (561 ) (771)
+Deferred gain ASC 825 - fair value option (561)

-Fair value adjustments for purchase accounting (98 ) (98)
+Fair value adjustments for purchase accounting (98) (98)

+Unrealized loss on TRUPs (740)

-Deferred loan costs (1,553 ) (689)
+Deferred loan costs (508) (1,553)

-Prepaid expenses (149 ) (239)
+Prepaid expenses (150) (149)

-Right-of-use asset (765 ) (845)
+Right-of-use asset (632) (765)

-Total deferred tax liabilities (3,939 ) (4,252)
+Total deferred tax liabilities (3,114) (3,939)

-Net deferred tax assets \$ 3,615 \$ 2,907
+Net deferred tax assets \$ 12,825 \$ 3,615